 Comments: The location of the site is currently not pedestrian friendly, although it appears that the Town will expand the sidewalk along School Street if this project proceeds.
 As important, as noted above, there is no walkway or bike path that brings the residents down 62 feet from the garage level to public street level.
 Even if there were a sidewalk and bike path, as has been discussed by numerous reviewers, the slope and length of the driveway are of serious concern.
-Particularly in poor weather conditions, it could be daunting for children and parents to reach School Street for School bus drop-off and pick-up.
+Particularly in poor weather conditions, it could be daunting for children and parents to reach School Street for School bus drop-off and pickup.
 If parents are forced to drive down, where will they park while waiting?

 While this reviewer will not opine on the adequacy of vehicular parking, the board should request more detail regarding the number and type of bike spaces that can be accommodated in the area designated "flexible bike and tenant storage" on the garage plan.
 Given the location of the development, one would expect a generous ratio of bike spaces per unit.
+New plans indicated 8 ground bike parking spaces and 138 vertical mount (total of 146 spaces).
+This seems like a sufficient number to this reviewer.
+The Landscape Plan indicates bike racks near the building entry.